canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 ### Developer's Certificate of Origin

-A Developer's Certificate of Origin (DCO) is considered to be a way of stating to the project maintainers that by submitting this contribution, the contributer confirms he or she has the right to do so.
+A Developer's Certificate of Origin (DCO) is considered to be a way of stating to the project maintainers that by submitting this contribution, the contributor confirms he or she has the right to do so.

 It usually consist of adding a "Signed by: contributor@email.com" in the commit of the code.